Tree to Tree

 Books by Mary Oliver, Pulitzer Prize and National Book Award Winning Poet

 When I first worked at Little, Brown & Company and The Atlantic Monthly Press in the late 80s, I lived in Somerville and worked on Beacon Hill in a spacious office as a trade book designer.
 My boss, Susan Windheim and I designed Mary’s book, American Primitive, which went on the win the Pulitzer Prize.
 After that book, I was fortunate to design House of Light, and many more books by Mary.
 She liked that I understood and was passionate about typesetting poetry – 12 pt.
-Monotype Perpetua was one of her favorite fonts to use for her poems with the Italic setting 1 point-size larger to match the x-height of the Roman text).
-I also started designing book covers which was a whole new world, but always, I read the manuscript and fell into the style and setting of the poems of prose of the author’s work, trying to evoke a design that carried through their words on a journey of sorts.
+Monotype Perpetua was one of her favorite fonts to use for her poems with the Italic setting 1 point-size larger to match the x-height of the Roman text.
+I also started designing book covers which was a whole new world; but I always read the manuscript and fell into the style and setting of the poems or prose illuminating the author’s work, trying to evoke a design that carried through their words on a journey of sorts.